wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-custom-data-types.rst

     }

 It is also good practise to override the default ``equals`` and ``hashcode`` methods to ensure that different objects are considered equivalent when their fields are the same.
-The ``asMap()`` method should return the data represented in a simple Map object.
+The ``asMap()`` method should return the data represented in a simple Map object as it will be mapped to the NetworkTable entry it corresponds to.
 In this case, we can represent the point as its X and Y coordinates and return a ``Map`` containing them.

 .. code-block:: java